microsoft/WhatTheHack/060-ModernGitHubDev/Student/Challenge-02.md

 ## Description

 With the development environment created and configured, it's time for some development.
 While the project uses [Next.js](https://nextjs.org)/[React](https://reactjs.org), not everyone is an expert in those frameworks.
 Even experts can struggle at times to remember syntax.
-And no developer likes enjoys the tedious tasks which often arise when writing code.
+And no developer enjoys the tedious tasks which often arise when writing code.
 [GitHub Copilot](https://github.com/features/copilot) is an AI pair programmer trained on billions of lines of publicly available code and text, designed to offer code suggestions to enhance and streamline your development process.

 > **IMPORTANT:** As highlighted earlier, coding experience is **not** required for this hack.
 A solution can be provided to you by your coach.